 Whether you have a brand new car or an older model having it inspected and serviced prior to going on a road trip is recommended for your convenience and safety.
 Imagine being stranded on the side of the road in a town you’ve never heard of?
 Schedule a service appointment with your mechanic and have them inspect everything from the tires to the engine.
 Since you’ll be traveling far, you should, at the very least have your tires rotated, filters changed, and fluids flushed.

 You can have a car in great condition and still have something go wrong while you’re on the road.
 So, for further safety and protection you should invest in roadside assistance services.
 This is a service offered to drivers in which you can receive quick assistance from mechanics and tow truck drivers should you get stranded.
 Some auto insurance companies allow customers to include this in their coverage.
 If not, you can always purchase your own service package for just a few bucks a month.

 If you’re going to be traveling with children, make sure that you have car seats that are appropriate for their age and size.
-This may mean investing in rear-facing infant seats as well as booster seats for older children.
 Properly secure the car seats in the vehicle before pulling off to ensure they’re snug.
 If they’re not quite the right fit for the chair or the seats aren’t snug then it would be a wise decision to consider a rear facing infants car seat or a booster seat australia (or elsewhere more applicable) if they’re slightly older but not quite big enough to fill out an adult car seat.

 Traveling across several states?
 Being on the road for several hours at a time is dangerous.
 It can cause drowsiness, vision problems, and lack of focus for the driver.
 Therefore, you should plan stops along the way to give everyone a break.
 Try to take a break at least once every 2-3 hours to be on the safe side.
 If the driver still seems exhausted, it may be best for someone else to drive for a little while (or to find a place to stay for the night.)